10 Facts You Didn't Know About Alzheimer's Disease And Dementia

 In the past few years, there have been many studies done to determine whether there is a link between dementia and hearing loss.
 Some of these studies have found that those with hearing loss are at a much higher risk of developing dementia.
 This may be an important finding as experts try to determine the cause of these links and find ways to treat hearing loss earlier.
 Experts believe that if hearing loss is treated right away, the chances of getting dementia may decrease.

-#9 Dementia consists of more than just memory loss
+Dementia affects the brain in more ways than just memory loss

 Although dementia typically starts by affecting the patient’s short-term memory, many other significant symptoms can develop.
 Dementia can also cause problems with speech, thinking, and coordination.
 It can also impact behavior, thoughts, feelings, and emotions.
 Dementia caused by Alzheimer’s disease is the most common type of dementia, and although it often starts as forgetfulness, it typically progresses to other issues, such as problems with sleeping, eating, and making decisions.
 Does Alzheimer's kill?
 Alzheimer's is a progressive disease that can cause complications due to the decline of brain function.
 The various complications can lead to death.
 Alzheimer’s disease typically causes the brain to shrink, which affects more than just memory.
 Other common symptoms include: